Nashville-Public-Library/bedework-docs/docs/update-content/add-update-a-page/home-page.md

 - Drupal - Browse TV

 There is one List Widget that takes these 5 individual widgets and makes a tabbed widget for the Drupal Home page:

  - Drupal Home Page - 5 Format Catalog Widget

 ### Swap Out a List in the 5-Tab Catalog Widget

 1. Create your new list in Pika with 8625800 account.
 1. Locate the existing 5-tab widget:
-   1. Go to Catalog
       1. Log in with 8625800 account
       1. Click on Pika Configuration
       1. Select List Widgets
       1. Find “Drupal Home Page - 5 Format Catalog Widget”
 1. Edit the existing Drupal Home Page - 5 Format Catalog Widget.
 1. Swap out catalog widgets by updating the title and the widget ID.
 ![home page components](/img/site-orientation-3.png)